Social film

 A social film is a type of interactive film that is presented through the lens of social media.
-A social film is distributed digitally and integrates with a social networking service, such as Facebook or Google+.
+A social film is distributed digitally and integrates with a social networking service, such as Facebook or YouTube.
 It combines features of web video, social network games and social media.

 Key elements

-Social films are a recent phenomenon and, in turn, there are few precedents for their format.
-Regardless, the medium has certain identifiable elements:
+Social films are a more recent phenomenon, and, in turn, there are few precedents for their format.
+Although there are not many examples of this genre of film, the medium has certain identifiable elements: